tahfizhabib/omarchy-rustleaf-theme/README.md

-# Rustleaf - Stylish modern theme for Omarchy
+# Rustleaf: a stylish, modern Omarchy theme inspired by Gruvbox, combining warm tones with clean design.

 A stylish and modern theme that brings sleek desktop views, smooth walker menus, and elegant keybinding previews to your desktop environment.
 Rustleaf is perfect for users who want a clean and aesthetic desktop experience with polished visual elements.
 Built specifically for Omarchy, this theme provides consistent styling across your window manager, terminal, applications, and system components.